Jaw Masculinization - Augmentation and Contouring for Facial Gender Confirmation

 The Key Differences Between the Female and Male Jaw

-There are key differences between the size and shape of the female and male jaw making the jaw profiles of men and women a significant indicator of gender identity.
+There are key differences between the size and shape of the female and male jaw making the jaw profiles of men and women a significant indicator of gender identity and contributor to facial gender confirmation.
 The male face is characterized in part by a strong, prominent, well-defined jawline, whereas a softer, less defined jaw is perceived as being more feminine.
 Men typically have wider, heavier-set jawlines with a sharper angle between the chin and jaw, as well as a flatter base, giving a male jawline a “square” look.

 How does reshaping the jaw masculinize the face?

-In the context of facial masculinization surgery (FMS), jaw augmentation and contouring is performed to sculpt and reshape the jaw, creating a more angled facial profile.
+In the context of facial masculinization surgery (FMS), jaw augmentation and contouring is performed to sculpt and reshape the jaw, creating a more angled facial profile to promote the aims of facial gender confirmation.
 The procedure adds width to the overall shape of the face and increases the prominence of the angle of the mandible making the jaw appear more square – from both the profile and the front views.